 3. Pack your own snacks.
 Make a batch of energy bites or protein bars or keep it simple with some fruit and nuts to avoid grabbing something quick and less-nutritious.
 If you know you’re heading out for more than a couple of hours, bring along a snack or two so you don’t wind up eating on the run!

 Does your diet need to be 100% plant-based in order to be healthy?

 Absolutely not!
 The bottom line is that a very healthy diet can include both plant foods and animal foods.
 We should however, put an emphasis on the majority of the food we eat in a day being of plant origin.
 For example instead of having an 8-ounce steak for dinner with 1/2 cup of cooked broccoli and 1 cup of mashed potatoes, have a 3 or 4 ounce steak instead, and fill up your plate with 2 cups of cooked broccoli, carrots, and cauliflower alongside your mashed potatoes.
 Or, you may choose to only eat meat once in awhile and that is perfectly fine too!

 Some clients I’ve worked with over the years want to be 100% plant based.
 However, they sometimes struggle greatly with nutrient deficiencies (remember how much genetics can play a role in our absorption and metabolism of different nutrients?)
 Some of them have to take a handful of supplements every day in order to avoid these deficiencies.
 For them, including some animal products may be easier and more realistic rather than needing so much supplementation.

-My advice?
 Try to not get too stressed out about labelling your diet, and just eat what feels right for you and keeps your body nourished and healthy.
 Being flexible with dietary choices is key to nutrition optimization!